JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/Tutorial_NumericalModel_2D.md

 ![Mechanical2D_Tutorial_2](../assets/img/Mechanical2D_Tutorial_2.png)

 #### Add halfspace cooling thermal structure
-Sofar, we only created the mechanical structure but not the thermal part.
+So far, we only created the mechanical structure but not the thermal one.
-We can do that by specifying a thermal structure
+We can do that by specifying a thermal structure.
+For example, we can use the half-space cooling model:

 ```julia
 therm = HalfspaceCoolingTemp(Age=40)